gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 # Simple Task

-Intent: Work on a small task making sure the tests keep passing.
+Intent: Work on a small task while making sure the tests keep passing.
 Make sure we don't accidentally add unwanted changes.

 1. Make sure the `git status` is clean and shows no changes